2026 Level 3 Fitness Standards: Martial Excellence

 The Events

-There are four events to the Level 3 standards.
-Each is modeled after the challenges and performance requirements of the tactical environment.
+There are five events to the Level 3 standards, including body composition (again).
+Each event models after the challenges and performance requirements of the tactical environment.

 Advance to Contact Test